newaetech/chipwhisperer-target-cw308t/CW308T_LPC55S69/README.md

 The LPC556S69 board features the LPC55S69 from NXP.
 This device has a dual-core Cortex-M33 core, which features many advanced security features including a PUF and TrustZone-M.
-This board requires an external programmer (such as Atmel ICE or OpenOCD) to be used.
+This board requires an external programmer (such as Segger J-Link) to be used.
 The example firmware will bring up the AES peripheral (which does not have DPA countermeasures) along with running other normal demos.
-The design files are available as part of the open-source Chip- Whisperer example targets.
+The design files are available as part of the open-source ChipWhisperer example targets.

 * NXP LPC55S6x in TQFP-100 package.
 * JTAG port on CW308 UFO baseboard breaks out SWD pins to standard 20-pin JTAG header.